-In accordance with the Regulations for Revenues, Expenditures, Safeguard and Utilization of the Labor Retirement Fund, 3S applied for a clearance on the remaining years of service of its employees to the competent authority, who approved its application in November and December of the same year.
+In accordance with the Regulations for Revenues, Expenditures, Safeguard and Utilization of the Labor Retirement Fund, 3S applied for a clearance on the remaining years of service of its employees to the competent authority in October 2022, who approved its application in November and December of the same year.
 As of December 31, 2023, there were no employees belonging to the old labor pension plan.

-The retirement reserve check for the settlement account received by 3S in May 2023 resulted in the reduction of its defined benefit retirement obligation by \$8,490 thousands, with its income distribution totaling \$198 thousands, recognized as "other income" in its consolidated statements of comprehensive income.
+The retirement reserve check for the settlement account received by 3S in May 2023 resulted in the reduction of its defined benefit retirement obligation by \$8,490 thousand, with its income distrubution totaling \$198 thousand, recognized as "other income" in its individual statements of comprehensive income.